-The Moral Judgment Test, MJT, provides a suitable basis for estimating absolute effect sizes (Lind, 2008b).
+The Moral Competence Test, MCT (formerly called MJT), provides a suitable basis for estimating absolute effect sizes (Lind, 2008b).
 It is objective and unbiased (no purposeful item selection was used for its construction; see above).
-Identical test forms are used for pretest and posttest, letting us compare scores without auxiliary assumptions.
-After more than 30 years of use in many studies comprising more than 300,000 participants, the MJT's properties are well known.
-Especially we know much about the typical effect sizes of various educational means and interventions upon students' moral judgment competence.
-Lind (2002) estimated that the average secondary school in Germany has an impact of about 3.5 C-points per year or about 2 C-points per semester (one teaching term at college level).
-In other countries similar gains per year have been found, yet in many countries and also in some university programs also losses (or regressions) of two and more points have been found (Lind, 2008b).
+Identical test forms are used for pretest and posttest which lets us compare scores without auxiliary assumptions.
+After more than 30 years of use in many studies comprising more than 300,000 participants, the MCT's properties are well known.
+Especially we know much about the typical effect sizes of various educational means and interventions upon students' moral competence.
+Lind (2002) estimated that the average secondary school in Germany has an impact of about 3.5 C-points per year or about 2 C-points per semester in many countries and also in some university programs also losses (or regressions) of two and more points have been found (Lind, 2008b).